JanZemlicka7801/Mobile-attacker/README.md

-# Deep Link Extraction Project
+# Mobile Attacker Project - Bullet

 ### IMPORTANT
 **- When interacting with the application, user needs to make sure all of the permissions are provided inside the Manifest.xml.
 Otherwise the application won't work.**